apify/apify-docs/sources/platform/integrations/github.md

 ---
 title: GitHub
-description: Learn how to integrate your Apify actors with GitHub.
-This article shows you how to automatically create an issue in your repo when an actor run fails.
+description: Learn how to integrate your Apify Actors with GitHub.
+This article shows you how to automatically create an issue in your repo when an Actor run fails.
 sidebar_position: 11.11
 slug: /integrations/github
 ---